eisberg-labs/nextjs-node-loader/README.md

 ## Getting Started

-To begin, you'll need to install `nextjs-node-loader`:
+To begin, you'll need to install a `nextjs-node-loader`:

 ```console
 npm install nextjs-node-loader --save-dev